umdfiresa2024/research-corporate-sentiment/README.md

 ## 5.1 Findings

-After completing all of the research, above we actually found that there is a pattern regarding corporate sentiment and actual changes in GHG levels.
+After completing all of the research above, we actually found that there is a pattern regarding corporate sentiment and actual changes in GHG levels.
 We found that companies with higher GHG emissions consistently produce more environmental reduction/net-zero commitments or statements